 Lastly, how does your content display on mobile?
 You’ll need to be much more concise because of the smaller screen real estate.
 Don’t just think about text, either.

 How does your website visualize data, maps and other interactive content modules?
-You may need to get creative with your development and design team to think of new ways to display your content.
+One look at these visual content statistics will convince you of how important they are.
+Therefore, you may need to get creative with your development and design team to think of new ways to display your content.

 Above all, improved user experience is the catalyst that dictates almost all of Google’s changes and iterations to their algorithm.
 As a digital marketer, make user experience the nucleus of all of your projects — on-page and off-page — for better rankings and results.